OpenNebula/docs/source/advanced_components/marketplace/market_lxd.rst

 Requirements
 ================================================================================

 OpenNebula's frontend needs an Internet connection.
 This internet connection is used to download the context package from OpenNebula that will be later added to the container.
-Also, you will need aproximately 6GB plus the image size configured (5G by default) on your frontend.
+Also, you will need aproximately 6GB plus the image size configured on your frontend.

 Configuration
 ================================================================================